Studer: Tape recorders

 In 1949, Studer branched out into the audio business by modifying imported tape recorders from Ampex in the United States.
 By 1950, they had developed their own line of tape recorders, named the Dynavox series.
-The company has built a variety of 2-track recorder models throughout its history for stereo recording.
+Over the years, the company built a variety of 2-track recorder models for stereo recording and stereo mixdown.

-Some Studer model variations were sold under the Revox name, with slight modifications, at a lower price.
+Some Studer model variants were sold under the Revox name, with slight modifications, at a lower price.
 The Revox variants were designed for consumer use, with features such as IR remote control and the omission of balanced input and output sockets.
 The core circuitry of the two was otherwise substantially identical.
 One of the company's models was the Revox A77 recorder, which was introduced in 1967.

-Studer designed and produced multitrack recorders.
+Studer also designed and produced multitrack recorders.
 Studer's first multi-track machine, the model J37, was released in 1964.
 It recorded 4 tracks on one-inch tape.
-A pair of J37s were used by The Beatles to record Sgt.
+At EMI Studios London (later renamed Abbey Road Studios), The Beatles used a pair of J37s to record Sgt.
 Pepper's Lonely Hearts Club Band in 1967.
-Later analog Studer machines were built in 8, 16, and 24-track configurations using tape widths of up to two inches.
-Studer recorders quickly became standard equipment at many top studios worldwide.
+Later analog Studer models - the A80, A800, A820, A827 - were built in 8-, 16-, and 24-track configurations using tape widths of up to two inches.
+Studer recorders quickly became standard equipment at many top studios worldwide, often paired with Neve consoles.
+Some studios have continued to use Studer recorders to the present day.
+The analog sound of machines like the A800 - both the electronics and the additional characteristics of the recorded tape - remained popular into the digital era with digital audio workstation (DAW) plug-ins as additional sonic tools for producers and engineers.

 Sales of new analog machines continued into the early 1990s, when they began to be replaced by digital recorders.
 In this period, Studer introduced the D820 and D827 multitrack models, which employed the Digital Audio Stationary Head standard.
-However, digital tape formats eventually fell out of favor with the introduction of computerized hard disk drive recording systems and software products such as Pro Tools.
+However, digital tape formats eventually fell out of favor with the introduction of computerized hard disk drive recording systems and DAW software products, such as Pro Tools.

 A Studer A800 MKIII is the focus of the opening shot of the video for the 1988 Guns N' Roses song "Patience".
-Some studios have continued to use Studer recorders to the present day.